Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 myClipPlaneTool->SetCapping(aClipPlnLbl, aCapping);
 ~~~~~

-*XCAFDoc_ClippingPlaneTool* can be used to get all clipping plane labels and to check if a label belongs to the ClippingPlane table, e.g.:
+*XCAFDoc_ClippingPlaneTool* can be used to get all clipping plane labels and to check if a label belongs to the *ClippingPlane table*, e.g.:
 ~~~~~
 TDF_LabelSequence aClipPlaneLbls;
 myClipPlaneTool->GetClippingPlanes(aClipPlaneLbls);